gnargle/pipboy-apps/README.md

 # BACKUP YOUR PIP-BOY SD CARD BEFORE USING THIS.

 Repo containing my custom applications for the PipBoy 3000 MkVI prop from The Wand Company.
 To use, download the repository and move the USER and APPINFO folders into your PipBoy SD Card.
 For more information on how to access the SD card, see my [blog on the subject](https://athene.gay/projects/pipboy.html) and [RobCo's blogposts](https://log.robco-industries.org/documentation/pipboy-3000/#main-menu).
 This project would not have been possible without RobCo paving the way and documenting a lot of the Pip-Boy's firmware.

+No perks are enabled by default - to enable the ones you like, just drag them from the DISABLED folder to the ENABLED folder.

 You can customise the points in a skill for yourself by changing the 'points' value in the relevant skill's JSON.